celest-dev/website/docs/functions/data-types.md

 }
 ```

-You can use this `Order` type in any cloud function as both a parameter or return value, without the need to manually add serialization logic.
+You can use this `Order` type in any Celest Function as both a parameter or return value, without the need to manually add serialization logic.

 ```dart
 import 'package:celest/celest.dart';